milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 When you make a reservation on a business partner’s website, take the time to read their privacy notice if you’d like to understand how they process your personal data.

-For fraud detection and prevention purposes, we may also exchange info about our users with business partners, but only when strictly necessary
+For fraud detection and prevention purposes, we may also exchange information about our users with business partners—but only when strictly necessary

-Partner Offer: We may enable you to book using Partner Offer, which means your reservation is facilitated by a Trip Provider separate from the booked accommodation.
-As part of the reservation process, we’ll need to share some relevant personal data with this Trip Provider.
+Partner Offer: We may present you with a “Partner Offer.”
+When you book a stay marked “Partner Offer,” your reservation will be facilitated by a Trip Provider who is separate from the accommodation you’re booking.
+As part of the reservation process, we’ll need to share some relevant personal data with this business partner.

-If Partner Offer is used, review the info provided in the booking process or check your reservation confirmation for more info about the Trip Provider and how your personal data is further processed by them.
+If you book a Partner Offer, please review the information provided in the booking process or check your reservation confirmation for more information about the Trip Provider and how your personal data will be further processed by them.

 The Booking Holdings Inc. corporate group: Read about how we share your personal data with the Booking Holdings Inc. corporate group.

-The transmission of personal data as described in this Privacy Statement may include overseas transfers of personal data to countries whose data protection laws aren’t as comprehensive as those of the countries within the European Union.
+Booking.com is a global business.
+The data that we collect from you, as described in this Privacy Statement, could be made accessible from, transferred to, or stored in countries which may not have the same data protection laws as the country in which you initially provided the information.
+In such cases, we will protect your data as described in this Privacy Statement.

+This may also be applicable if you are in the European Economic Area (EEA).
+Countries your data may be transferred to may not have laws that provide the same level of protection for your personal data as laws within the EEA.
+Where this is the case, we will put appropriate safeguards in place to make sure that these transfers comply with European privacy law.

+In particular, when your data is transferred to third-party service providers, we establish and implement appropriate contractual, organizational, and technical measures with them.
+This is done by putting in place Standard Contractual Clauses as approved by the European Commission, by examining the countries to which the data may be transferred, and by imposing specific technical and organizational security measures.

+In certain specific cases, we transfer your data outside the EEA because it is in your interest or is necessary to conclude or perform the contract we have with you.
+For instance, when you make a reservation on Booking.com or through a business partner, we might need to transfer your data to a Trip Provider or business partner who is located outside the EEA.

-Where required by European law, we’ll only transfer personal data to recipients that offer an adequate level of data protection.
-In these situations, as may be required, we make contractual arrangements to ensure that your personal data is still protected in line with European standards.
-You can ask to see a copy of these contractual agreements by contacting us at dataprotectionoffice@booking.com.
+You can ask us to see a copy of our implemented safeguards (where possible) by contacting us at dataprotectionoffice@booking.com.

 How is your personal data shared within the Booking Holdings Inc. corporate group?

 Booking.com is part of the Booking Holdings Inc. corporate group.
-More info is available at Bookingholdings.com.
+More information is available at Bookingholdings.com.

-We may receive personal data about you from other companies in the Booking Holdings Inc. corporate group or share your personal data with them for the following purposes:
+We may receive personal data about you from other companies in the Booking Holdings Inc. corporate group, or share your personal data with them, for the following purposes:

 To provide services (including to make, administer, and manage reservations or handle payments)